wp-plugins/video-capture/readme.txt

 == Description ==

-* [Vidrack Video Capture](http://vidrack.com) is a 'record video' button you can place anywhere on your website.
+* [Video Recorder](http://vidrack.com) is a 'record video' button you can place anywhere on your website.
 * It's just a button that activates your website visitors webcam or mobile camera.
 * You can customize text around the button asking for specific types of videos.
 * These could be video reviews, testimonials, opinions, auditions, news and interviews.